Hello everyone, I would like to start this out with a sincere, “Happy Pride Month” from Awaken

 Air Force (now Air National Guard after 15 years of Active Duty).
 I’m not entirely straight, so I’m

 still figuring that part out.
-I’m pretty standard, I just go by “he/him.”
+I’m pretty standard, I just go by “he/him.” - How would you say being LGBTQ+ impacts your experience within the military?

 It hasn’t been until pretty recently that I have admitted (even to myself) that I’m not entirely